Borys Gudziak: Bishop

 On 21 July 2012 it was announced that Pope Benedict XVI accepted the resignation of Michel Hrynchyshyn from the pastoral Apostolic Exarchate for Ukrainians of the Byzantine rite in France, and appointed Gudziak apostolic exarch for the Ukrainian faithful of the Byzantine rite in France, at the same time appointing him Titular Bishop of Carcabia.
 He was ordained a bishop on 26 August 2012 and installed in a Divine Liturgy on 2 December 2012.

 On January 19, 2013, Benedict XVI elevated the Apostolic Exarchate of France, Benelux and Switzerland for the Ukrainians to the status of a full apostolic eparchy (the equivalent of a diocese), and named it after Saint Vladimir.
 Gudziak, though already an ordained bishop, is now an ordinary bishop (or head, of a fully established Eastern diocese), instead of an exarch.
 He ceased to be a titular bishop since he is now an ordinary bishop.

 At the time Gudziak was the 49th member of the Synod of Bishops of the Ukrainian Greek Catholic Church.
 Besides France, the eparchy also serves Belgium, the Netherlands, Luxembourg, and Switzerland.

 In May 2018, Gudziak received an honorary doctorate of humane letters degree during the 164th commencement of Syracuse University.

-On February 18, 2019, Pope Francis has appointed Gudziak as Ukrainian Catholic Archbishop of Philadelphia and Metropolitan for the Ukrainian Catholic Church in USA and thus concurring with the recommendation of the appointment offered by the Synod of Ukrainian Catholic Bishops, which met in September 2018 in Lviv, Ukraine.
+On February 18, 2019, Pope Francis appointed Gudziak Ukrainian Catholic Archbishop of Philadelphia and Metropolitan for the Ukrainian Catholic Church in USA and thus concurring with the recommendation of the appointment offered by the Synod of Ukrainian Catholic Bishops, which met in September 2018 in Lviv, Ukraine.
 He was installed on June 4, 2019.
 On June 4, 2019, Metropolitan Archbishop Gudziak was enthroned as the head of the Ukrainian Catholic Archeparchy of Philadelphia at the Ukrainian Catholic Cathedral of the Immaculate Conception in Philadelphia, PA.

 Pope Francis named him a member of the Congregation for the Oriental Churches on August 6, 2019.
-In 2021 Pope Francis had appointed Metropolitan Borys Gudziak as a member of the Dicastery for Communications.
+In 2021 Pope Francis appointed Gudziak a member of the Dicastery for Communication.